 Read our business insurance 101 for the newly self-employed to make sure you’re protecting the enterprise you’re working so hard to build.

-Starting a new business can be as challenging and all-consuming as it is exciting and liberating.
+Starting a new business can be challenging and all-consuming – but it's also exciting and liberating.

 With this in mind, we’ve put together a handy guide to help you work out the type of covers you might need.